suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 ## The basics: color, image, position, repeat

-Let's explore a simple example to show how the four most basic properties work — you'll use these ones all the time when dealing with backgrounds.
+Let's explore a simple example to show how the four most basic properties work — you'll use these all the time when dealing with backgrounds.

 ### Background color